Why Programs Aren’t Enough

 - Include wellbeing behaviors in leadership competency frameworks

-- Publicly normalize boundaries (e.g., leaders sharing that they’re taking a mental health day)
+- Publicly normalize boundaries — leaders sharing that they’re taking a mental health day sends a powerful message

 - Hold senior leaders accountable through 360-degree feedback that includes wellbeing dimensions